 Can I ask for forgiveness now?
 I’m going to.
 Please forgive me.
 You see, the kids told me these were some of the best pancakes I had ever made.
 How cool is that???
 Well, I didn’t have a great spatula to flip them over with, and they crinkled, for lack of a better word.
 The photos aren’t that great, and I haven’t had time to remake the mix to take new pictures.
 Please, if you care about me, even just a little, forgive me for insulting your precious eyeballs.
 Mine are still recovering.
 And yes, I’m still thinking about a career in comedy.
 I’m thinking a TV show.
 What do you think?

-But seriously.
-These pancakes are pretty cool.
+But seriously, these pancakes are pretty amazing.
 I’ve always heard of buttermilk pancakes, but honestly, have only recently ventured into buttermilk in general.
 When you have a child with a severe dairy allergy, it’s a huge scary word… butter AND milk???
-Interestingly, I don’t think I’ve ever tasted it, so I have no point of reference for this food, just the ideas that I’ve read about.
+Interestingly, I don’t think I’ve ever tasted it, so I have no point of reference for this food, just the concepts that I’ve read about.
 Needless to say, all went well, tummies were happy, and smiles were expressed.

-Allergy Status: Gluten Free, Dairy Free, Egg Free, Soy Free, Vegan, Nut Free , Peanut Free, Yeast Free Compatible
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Cane/Refined Sugar Free, Sesame Free, Legume Free, Low Histamine, Diabetic Friendly, Vegan, Yeast Free Compatible, Corn Free Compatible

-For Yeast Free: Use an alternative egg substitute
+For Yeast Free and Corn Free: Use an alternative egg substitute.

 1.5 cup Organic Unsweetened Milk of Choice